conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

   replacement for `auditwheel`/`delocate` when you need full manylinux auditing, but it covers the common "imports locally, crashes elsewhere" case without an extra repair step.

+## When should you try it?

+`conan-py-build` is a good fit if your Python package:

+- builds one or more native C/C++ extensions,
+- depends on third-party C/C++ libraries,
+- would benefit from Conan profiles, lockfiles, or binary caching,
+- needs reproducible wheel builds across developer machines and CI.

+It may not be the right tool yet if your project relies on advanced editable-install behavior, or if your wheel policy depends on a fully audited manylinux repair pipeline.

 ## More Examples